YJPL/film-storyboards/_posts/2018-11-12-indesign-storyboard-templates.md

 ---
 title: InDesign storyboard templates
 date: 2018-11-12T10:34:43+01:00
-last_modified_at: 2020-11-17 12:48:48 +0100
+last_modified_at: 2024-08-08 09:48:48 +0100
 author: Yves
 layout: post-centered
 permalink: /indesign-storyboard-templates/
-text-button: I need this template now!
+text-button: I want this template!
 image: /images/uploads/2018/11/Film-Storyboards.com_Storyboard-template_2.00x1_Courier_10_A4-vertical_sample-in-use.jpg
-categories:
+categories: [storyboard templates, templates, InDesign]
-  - storyboard templates
-  - templates
 ---
 Here are storyboard templates designed for various film ratios that you can edit in **Adobe InDesign** (idml).
 Click on each template image preview to get more info.
 All these templates and many more are available in the <span style="color: #000000;"><a style="color: #000000;" href="https://gumroad.com/storyboards">Storyboards Shop</a></span>, secured by Gumroad.

 # <span style="color: #3366ff;">Scope (2.39:1)</span>